 Q. Is there a charge for the running sessions or coaching?

 A. No. We offer several official club training sessions per week, including Monday and Wednesday night club runs, hill training sessions, interval sessions and technique/drills sessions, depending on the time of year.
 All of these sessions are included in your joining fee.
 Runners are also free to organise their own runs, and the Facebook group is very useful for this.
-We also have several qualified running coaches (with the UKA Coach in Running Fitness qualification) and qualified run leaders (with the UKA Leader in Running Fitness qualification) – all club volunteers – who are happy to provide individual coaching or to write training plans for club members.
+We also have several qualified running coaches (with the UKA Coach in Running Fitness qualification) and qualified run leaders (with the UKA Leader in Running Fitness qualification) – all club volunteers who provide input into some of the sessions.
 There is no charge for this.

 Q. Can I wear headphones during club runs?

 A. We prefer that club members don't wear headphones on club runs, as they are designed to be social runs where people can chat to each other.
 We would also remind runners of the safety implications of wearing headphones, particularly as our club run routes use roads, paths and pavements that are also used by motorists, cyclists and other pedestrians.
 However, there is no specific rule banning the use of headphones on club runs.